Setup unit tests only (recommended for most packages)

 jest.config.ts

-Configuration
+Manual Configuration

 -

-Define the configuration for Jest in the
+Define the root Jest configuration in

-export default jestRootConfig(); -
+export default jestRootConfig({

-folder.import { jestUnitConfig } from '@ttoss/config';
+jest.config.tsfile intests/unit/for unit tests:import { jestUnitConfig } from '@ttoss/config';

 export default jestUnitConfig(); -